PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Abstract

 \section{Abstract}

 The goal of this work is to establish a scalable pipeline for expanding an object detector towards novel/unseen categories, using {\em zero manual annotations}.
-To achieve that, we make the following four contributions: (i) in pursuit of generalisation, we propose a two-stage open-vocabulary object detector that categorises each box proposal by a classifier generated from the text encoder of a pre-trained visual-language model; (ii) To pair the visual latent space~(from RPN box proposal) with that of the pre-trained text encoder, we propose the idea of {\em regional prompt learning} to optimise a couple of learnable prompt vectors, converting the textual embedding space to fit those visually object-centric images; (iii) To scale up the learning procedure towards detecting a wider spectrum of objects, we exploit the available online resource, iteratively updating the prompts, and later self-training the proposed detector with pseudo labels generated on a large corpus of noisy, uncurated web images.
-The self-trained detector, termed as {\bf PromptDet}, significantly improves the detection performance on categories for which manual annotations are unavailable or hard to obtain, {\em e.g.}~rare categories.
-Finally, (iv) to validate the necessity of our proposed components, we conduct extensive experiments on the challenging LVIS and MS-COCO dataset, showing superior performance over existing approaches with {\em fewer additional training images} and {\em zero manual annotations} whatsoever.
+To achieve that, we make the following four contributions: (i) in pursuit of generalisation, we propose a two-stage open-vocabulary object detector, where the class-agnostic object proposals are classified with a text encoder from pre-trained visual-language model; (ii) To pair the visual latent space~(of RPN box proposals) with that of the pre-trained text encoder, we propose the idea of {\em regional prompt learning} to align the textual embedding space with regional visual object features; (iii) To scale up the learning procedure towards detecting a wider spectrum of objects, we exploit the available online resource via a novel self-training framework, which allows to train the proposed detector on a large corpus of noisy uncurated web images.
+Lastly, (iv) to evaluate our proposed detector, termed as {\bf PromptDet}, we conduct extensive experiments on the challenging LVIS and MS-COCO dataset.
+PromptDet shows superior performance over existing approaches with {\em fewer additional training images} and {\em zero manual annotations} whatsoever.
 Project page with code: \url{https://fcjian.github.io/promptdet}.